frouhi/supply-chain-analysis/README.md

 methods to complete this dataset.
 The Bloomberg supply chain data is available through the SPLC\<GO> command in bloomberg terminal, and more details is available through the maps commands.

+note: should merge same companies to get results (we split them based on product)

 ## Algorithm and Detailed Description
 In previous section, I explained the format of the data.
 The main program reads in this JSON file and converts it to a directed graph.
 Each node represents a company and contains all of its metadata.
 Each node has pointers to the costumers of the company it represents.